AslakHol/curriculum-2016H/chapter4-html.md

 When you are using images, think of these three guidelines (some will call them rules):
 1. <b>Save the image in the right format</b>
-The fileformats JPG, gif and png are the most often used formats, and has the widest support among browsers.
+The file formats JPG, gif and png are the most often used formats, and has the widest support among browsers.
 If you choose the wrong image format your images might not look as sharp as they should, and the web page might load slower.
 * <b>Save the image at the right size</b>
 You should save the image at the same width and height as it will appear on the website (measured in pixels).
 If the image is smaller than the width or height that you have specified, the image can be distorted and stretched, and the pixels will be visible.
 If the image is larger than the width and height you have specified, the image will take longer to load on the page.
 * <b>Measure images in pixels</b>